andrew867/LuxPower-Advanced/README_ADVANCED.md

 mode: single
 ```

+Finally, go to one of your views, select "Edit Dashboard" after you've clicked on the 3 vertical dots on the top right.

-You can then add this YAML into lovelace to show the times in HA:
+On the bottom right, click on "+ Add Card", scroll to the bottom of the list and click on "Manual - Need to add a custom card or just want to manually write the YAML?"
+You can then copy and paste this YAML into card to show the times in HA:
 ```
 type: entities
 entities: